pengjiz/pengjiz.com/content/about.md

 ## Privacy

-I do not collect any data on this site.
+I will not collect any data on this site.
 It does not use Google Analytics or anything similar.
-However, it does use Google fonts and is hosted on Netlify, so their privacy policies apply, and hey may collect visitors' information.
+However, it does use [Google Fonts](https://fonts.google.com/) and is hosted on [Netlify](https://www.netlify.com/).
+They may collect visitors' information so you may want to check their privacy policies.